 - Research section to be written in third person narrative

 - Reflects personal insight, interpretation, and unique writing style with minimal direct quotes

 - Synthesis of information gathered from a variety of both print and digital sources

-- Completed entry form, including authentic, original signatures where indicated
+- Completed entry form, including original signatures where indicated

 - Proper citations – all citation styles are accepted, but citations must be consistent

-- Works Cited - reflecting a variety of both print and digital sources.
+- Sources – The ideal essay will reflect a variety of print and digital sources.
 Whole books found online are considered digital sources.